tracyhenry/Kyrix/README.md

 </table>

 ## Disclaimer
 The current `v1.0.0-beta` release contains research-quality code, and is intended for demo purposes.
 The code should not be used for large-scale secure serving.
-Currently, `v1.0.0-beta` only supports data up to 10~100 millions of data points.
+Currently, `v1.0.0-beta` only supports data with up to 10~100 millions of data points.
 We plan to release a distributed version of Kyrix in the future.